-At times,, McDowell Technical Community College curriculum and/or continuing education classes may be delayed or canceled due to inclement weather, natural disaster, or other emergency.
-The President is responsible for making the decision of whether to delay or cancel classes and for communicating this decision to the Coordinator of Maintenance and Custodial Services for communication to the news media and to the college switchboard operator.
+At times, McDowell Technical Community College curriculum and/or continuing education classes may be delayed or canceled due to inclement weather, natural disaster, or other emergency.
+The President is responsible for making the decision of whether to delay or cancel classes and for communicating this decision to the Director of External Relations for communication to the news media and to the college switchboard.